-Dr Rachael Hains-Wesson (PhD) is an Associate Professor of Work-Integrated Learning and the Director for the University of Sydney Business School' Work-Integrated Learning Hub.
-She holds a Masters in Creative Writing from the University of Melbourne (which ranked the top Masters in Creative Writing in the world at the time) and a PhD from the University of Western Australia in English (2012) with her second from Deakin in Education.
-She was awarded the prestigious Convocation award (UWA) as a visiting scholar for the University of Wisconsin-Madison, USA.
-Rachael is also submitting her second PhD in Education from Deakin University, Melbourne, which will be her 7th degree qualification.
+DDr Rachael Hains-Wesson is an Associate Professor of Work-Integrated Learning (WIL) and the Director for the WIL Hub at the University of Sydney Business School.
+She holds two PhDs and a Master's in Creative Writing from the University of Melbourne (which ranked the top Master's in Creative Writing courses in the world at the time).
+Her first PhD was from University of Western Australia in English (2012) with her second from Deakin in Education.
+She was awarded the prestigious Convocation award (UWA) as a visiting scholar for the University of Wisconsin-Madison, USA to undertake research.

-Rachael has extensive practical experience as an Entrepreneur, Creative Industries expert and is a renowned leader in Higher Education pedagogy and practice for Work-Integrated Learning.
-She has extensive experience managing and leading for change in international and Australian not-for-profit organisations, the military and start-up enterprises and small to medium size organizations (not-for profit and for profit).
+Rachael has extensive practical experience as an Entrepreneur, Creative Industries expert and is a renowned leader in higher education pedagogy and research.
+She has extensive knowledge and experience managing and leading change in international and Australian not-for-profit organizations, the military, start-up enterprises and small to medium size organizations (not-for profit and for profit).

 My Teaching Philosophy

-The reason I believe that I have a sound understanding of the importance of why teachers should treat their students as fellow learners is due to my earlier educational experience, which was not easy.
-As an earlier learner I often struggled to succeed compared to my peers.
+Personally, as an earlier learner I often struggled to succeed compared to my peers.
 I came from an economic and socially disadvantaged background.
 I also have a learning disability, which did not receive a diagnosis throughout most of my earlier learning pathway.
 However, when I experienced first-hand the dedication and specific attention from a teacher towards my individual learning needs, a tremendous change occurred within me.
-I observed that my teacher noticed my struggles and learning preferences, assisting me to feel a part of a creative and safe learning environment that felt special.
+I observed that this teacher noticed my struggles and learning preferences, assisting me to feel a part of a creative and safe learning environment that felt special.
 This in turn, made me feel confident to ask questions without fear or rebuke.
-This teacher was able to show me that I actually learn best when the topic, content, assessments, learning experiences and delivery are about real-world events that have social and personal connections that I believe are also important.
-Later, this connection became part of my professional learning journey, because I established a successful social enterprise, which led me to another teaching value that I actively pursue today; the value of integrating industry involvement into the learning experience for solving real-world and social problems.
+This teacher was also able to show me that I actually learnt best when the topic, content, assessments, learning experiences and delivery are about real-world events that have social and personal connections that I believe important.
+Later, this connection became part of my professional learning journey, because I also established a successful social enterprise, which led me to another teaching value that I actively pursue today.
+The value of integrating industry involvement into the learning experience for solving real-world, social problems.